troclaux/notes/aws.md

   - io2/io2 Block Express (Provisioned IOPS SSD): for high-performance databases
   - st1 (Throughput Optimized HDD): big data, data warehouses, log processing
   - sc1 (Cold HDD): for infrequently accessed data (archive)

+### instance store volumes

+> fast, ephemeral block-level storage that is physically attached to the host machine running your ec2 instance

+- block-level storage: disk is composed by blocks
+  - each block has a unique address
+  - os can read/write any block
+- high-performance hardware disk
+- **loses storage if stopped (ephemeral)**
+  - if your workload needs durable storage, use EBS instead of instance store
+- good buffer/cache/temporary content
+- risk of data loss if hardware fails
+- backups and replication are your responsibility

 ## IAM (Identity and Access Management)